Jardilou/5EOES-Embedded-Project/README.md

 ### 4.4 Results

-The next figure shows the content of the `.data` secion retrieved using the method previously mentioned.
+The next figure shows the content of the `.data` secion retrieved using the method above.

 ![data_cm](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Countermeasures/images/.data_section_countermeasures.png)

-Although the secret text is still present (it is necessary to generate random hash and salt), the plaintext password disappeared completely from the section.
+Although the secret text (used to generate the random salt and hash) remains present, the plaintext password disappeared completely from the section.
 The method using strings yielded the same results (see `Countermeasures/extracted_strings_after_countermeasures.txt`).

-Regarding the power traces, the constant-time implementation makes it obsolete since no shift can be observed.
-Therefore, the passwords retrieved will be random.
+With the constant-time implementation, timing shifts in the power traces are no longer observable.
+Therefore password guesses based on timing become ineffective.

 ![power_traces_cm](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Countermeasures/images/power_traces_offset_countermeasures.png
 )